The Domino Effect in the Forex Market

 However, the domino effect happens to be because every currency pair has its own support and resistance levels, news schedule and much more that personalize every pair a little bit.

-Here is a good example: news for a currency pair comes out at night, and the pair breaks its major level; other correlating pairs follow that pair after US dollar news announcements in the daytime breaking their major levels.
+Here is a good example of domino effect: news for a currency pair comes out at night, and the pair breaks its major level; other correlating pairs follow that pair after US dollar news announcements in the daytime breaking their major levels.
 In other words, when there is an imbalance in the movement of pairs, the market will always seek to correct it.

 The domino effect is similar to arbitrage strategies but the latter uses precise formulas, and the former implies mainly visual assessment of charts.